youbolan/AzureProgrammerTest/AzureFunction/AzureFunctionTestInstruction.md

 If you can finsh the optional ["Publish this Funciton App to Azure"](#publish-this-funciton-app-to-azure-optional), send the API link with your code together.

-## Use C# to create an Azure Functions App with the following two Web APIs.
+##Level 1: Use C# to create an Azure Functions App with the following two Web APIs.

 ```diff
 - If you don't know how to use Azure Funciton App, you can use ASP.NET Web API.